d4shG/personal-site/README.md

 - **Sleek Animations** – Subtle animations to enhance the user experience.
 - **Interactive Contact Form** – A contact form with form validation and smooth submission.
 - **Project Showcase** – Explore my coding projects, skills, and achievements.
-- **GitHub Integration** – A link to my GitHub profile for easy access to my open-source contributions.

 ## 🛠️ Environment Variables Setup